glenyuyuyu/SR-LSTM/README.md

 1. Create a virtual environment in Anaconda3 using the provided `srlstm_environment.yml`
 2. Download the RDRS v2.1 forcings from CaSPAr and place them in `data/rdrs_downloads/`
 3. Download the gridded static attribute data and place them in corresponding folder under `data/gridded/` and `basinmaker/`
-4. Place streamflow observation CSVs in `data/discharge_obs/`
+4. Place streamflow observation CSVs in `data/discharge_obs/`, if routing network is provided, rename the folder as `*gaugeID_routing` and place it in `data/routing_networks`
 5. Place validated NeuralHydrology LSTM model files in `model/trained_model/`
 6. Create a txtfile named as`train_basins.txt` which contains the IDs of basins used to train the LSTM model, and place it in `model/basins/`
 7. Edit the input parameters in `scripts/run.py`, and run the script to start the simulation